 In the afternoon head to Usaquén, a cute neighbourhood that has a huge street market every Sunday.
 Even if your schedule doesn’t fall on a Sunday, the central plaza is still a lovely place to spend some time and have an artisan beer at the Bogotá Beer Company across the street.

 Our next stop on our 3 week itinerary will be Salento.
 To get from Bogota to Salento without loses an entire day, take the overnight bus to Armenia.
 There is a Bolivariano bus that leaves at 10pm and is the most comfortable option.
 While no one ever is happy about sleeping on a bus, this will keep your entire day free to enjoy more of Colombia.
-If an overnight bus isn’t for you, read our post on Salento, Colombia for more travel options.
+If an overnight bus isn’t for you, find more options for how to get to Salento here.

 After a delicious lunch in town (we recommend the local dish of trucha), perhaps take a nap in your hotel room before walking up to the mirador, one of the more popular things to do in Salento.
 End your walk in town for an evening drink as the streets come alive.
 Perhaps even join the locals for a game in the local pool hall.